-Given that Presidents now must compete with cable television channels not airing the State of the Union address, the threat of a declining viewership might depress the speech's potential salience.35 However, smaller viewing audiences does not necessarily mean the annual speech is less influential.
+Given that Presidents must compete with cable television channels not airing the State of the Union address and other digital media, the threat of a declining viewership might depress the speech's potential salience.47 Smaller viewing audiences do not, however, necessarily mean the annual speech is less influential.
 Many citizens rely upon media coverage of the State of the Union address to learn about the President's policy priorities.
-Research shows that media coverage of the State of the Union address leads to increased public knowledge about the highlighted issues, regardless of a person's educational background, age, or partisan affiliation.36 Even if an individual does not watch the address on television or the Internet, the State of the Union presents a significant opportunity for the President to communicate his ideological preferences, ideals, and policy agenda to the public writ large.
+Research shows that media coverage of the State of the Union address leads to increased public knowledge about the highlighted issues, regardless of a person's educational background, age, or partisan affiliation.48 President of broadcast of the Union, which included charts and graphs on the White House website that appeared simultaneously as he spoke.49 In 2014, President Obama took a "virtual road trip" using the social media tool Google+.
+Participants sent in video questions and were invited to engage in a "Hangout" with the President.50 In 2015, the White House stated that the enhanced online broadcast of the State of the State of the Union was the "best place" to watch the address, ostensibly encouraging viewers to use the Internet rather than view the speech on television.51

+Because of evolving technology and alternative methods of mass communication, even if an individual does not watch the address on television or the Internet, the State of the Union presents a significant opportunity for the President to communicate his ideological preferences, ideals, and policy agenda to the public writ large.